AkashMs24/JeevanMitraAI/README.md

 > *"Don't guess — let AI tell you what grows best in YOUR soil."*

+---

 ### 2. 📊 Yield Forecaster
 Predict your harvest in tons/hectare before you plant.
 Get revenue estimates and AI-generated optimization tips to maximize profit.

 > *"Know your profit before planting a single seed."*

+---

 ### 3. 🔬 Disease Detection
 Upload a leaf photo or use demo mode — get instant diagnosis and treatment suggestions powered by Groq AI.

 > *"Diagnoses in seconds what takes experts days."*

+---

 ### 4. 💰 Live Market Prices
-Real-time prices for 20+ crops across major Indian markets (Kochi, Delhi, Mumbai, and more) — with UP / STABLE / DOWN trend indicators and 7-day change tracking.
+Real-time prices for 20+ crops across major Indian markets (Kochi, Delhi, Mumbai, and more) — with **UP / STABLE / DOWN** trend indicators and 7-day change tracking.

 > *"Sell when prices peak — we track the trends for you."*

+---

 ### 5. 📅 Crop Calendar
 Region-specific sowing and harvest guides for Karnataka, Maharashtra, Tamil Nadu, Punjab, and more.

 > *"Never miss the planting window again."*

+---

 ### 6. 🎤 Voice Assistant
 Click the mic → ask naturally in your language:
-*"What crop grows best in black soil?"* or *"Show me tomato prices"*
+- *"What crop grows best in black soil?"*
+- *"Show me tomato prices"*

 > *"For farmers who prefer speaking over typing."*

+---

 ### 7. 🌐 Multi-Language Support
 Switch between **English · ಕನ್ನಡ · हिंदी · മലയാളം · தமிழ் · తెలుగు** instantly.